thisfren/Flutter-Cookbook/Ch. 5/stopwatch/README.md

     > #### However, ListViews will also make that content scroll automatically when their height is bigger than the height of their parent widget.
     > #### In this recipe, we're going to add laps to our stopwatch app and display those laps in a scrollable list.
 - Handling large datasets with list builders
+    > #### There is an interesting trick that mobile apps use when they need to render lists of data that can potentially contain more entries than your device has memory to display.
+    > #### This was especially critical in the early days of mobile app development, when phones were a lot less powerful than they are today.
+    > #### Imagine that you had to create a contacts app, where your user could potentially have hundreds and hundreds of scrollable contacts.
+If you put them all in a single ListView and asked Flutter to create all of these widgets, there would be a point where your app could run out of memory, slow down, and even potentially crash.
+    > #### Take a look at the contacts app on your phone and scroll up and down really fast.
+These apps don't show any delay while scrolling, and they certainly aren't in any danger of crashing because of the amount of data.
+    > #### What's the secret?
+If you look carefully at your app, you'll see that only so many items can fit on the screen at once, regardless of how many entries there are in your list.
+    > #### So, some smart engineers figured out they can recycle these views.
+When a widget moves off screen, why not reuse it with the new data?
+    > #### This trick has existed since the beginning of mobile development and is no different today.
+    > #### In this recipe, we're going to optimize the stopwatch app from the previous recipe to employ recycling when our dataset grows beyond what our phones can handle.
 - Working with TextFields
 - Navigating to the next screen
 - Invoking navigation routes by name